Csson/p5-Map-Metro/README.md

 - [Map::Metro::Graph::Step](https://metacpan.org/pod/Map::Metro::Graph::Step) - Defines a MMG::Step.
 - [Map::Metro::Graph::Transfer](https://metacpan.org/pod/Map::Metro::Graph::Transfer) - Defines a MMG::Transfer.

+## Hierarchy

+The following is a conceptual overview of the various parts of a graph:

+At first, the map file is parsed.
+The four types of blocks (stations, transfers, lines and segments) are translated into their respective object.

+Next, lines and stations are put together into [LineStations](https://metacpan.org/pod/Map::Metro::Graph::LineStation).
+Every two adjacent LineStations are put into two [Connections](https://metacpan.org/pod/Map::Metro::Graph::Connection) (one for each direction).

+Now the network is complete, and it is time to start traversing it.

+Once a request to search for paths between two stations is given, we first search for the starting [Station](https://metacpan.org/pod/Map::Metro::Graph::Station) given either a station id or station name.
+Then we find all [LineStations](https://metacpan.org/pod/Map::Metro::Graph::LineStation) for that station.

+Then we do the same for the destination station.

+And then we walk through the network, from [LineStation](https://metacpan.org/pod/Map::Metro::Graph::LineStation) to [LineStation](https://metacpan.org/pod/Map::Metro::Graph::LineStation), finding their [Connections](https://metacpan.org/pod/Map::Metro::Graph::Connection) and turning them into [Steps](https://metacpan.org/pod/Map::Metro::Graph::Step), which we then add to the [Route](https://metacpan.org/pod/Map::Metro::Graph::Route).

+All [Routes](https://metacpan.org/pod/Map::Metro::Graph::Route) between the two [Stations](https://metacpan.org/pod/Map::Metro::Graph::Station) are then put into a [Routing](https://metacpan.org/pod/Map::Metro::Graph::Routing), which is returned to the user.

 # Status

 This is somewhat experimental.
 I don't expect that the map file format will _break_, but it might be